gaganchandan/solveit/README.md

 # solveit

-A basic SAT solver for propositional logic written in Haskell.
+A basic SAT solver for propositional logic based on DPLL.